Tandemz/tandemz.io/src/pages/posts/why-dark-patterns-creep-into-ux-designers-toolkits.md

 ---
 In 2019 I spoke about dark patterns and how to recognize them at a Meetup in Paris.
 Dark patterns are tricks used in websites and apps that make users do things that they didn't mean to, like buying or signing up for something.

-In my talk, I use Typeform’s pricing page as an example of the [Price Prevention Comparison pattern.](https://www.darkpatterns.org/types-of-dark-pattern/price-comparison-prevention "PricePrevention") This pattern makes it hard for users to compare prices, products or services, thus preventing them from making informed decisions.
+As I was researching the subject, I came across Typeform’s pricing page, a good example of the [Price Prevention Comparison pattern.](https://www.darkpatterns.org/types-of-dark-pattern/price-comparison-prevention "PricePrevention") This pattern makes it hard for users to compare prices, products or services, thus preventing them from making informed decisions.

 ![Typeform Pricing](/images/Screenshot 2020-01-17 at 15.14.19.png "Typeform Pricing")